Top 12 Best Activities in Iceland

 - Learn the difference: Blue Lagoon vs. Sky Lagoon: Which One Should You Visit?

-7. See Dettifoss Waterfall in North Iceland
+7. Visit Dettifoss Waterfall in North Iceland

-Dettifoss waterfall, found in Vatnajokull National Park in the Northeast of the country, is Europe’s most powerful waterfall and an Iceland must-see attraction.
+Dettifoss waterfall, found in Vatnajokull National Park in the Northeast of the country, is Europe’s second-most powerful waterfall and an Iceland must-see attraction.
 When making your list of where to go in Iceland, don’t forget this waterfall.

 Falling 144 feet (44 meters) from the Jokulsa a Fjollum river, Dettifoss waterfall crescendos with a mighty crash into Jokulsargljufur Canyon below, creating one of the most spectacular and dramatic natural sites in the country.
 It was famously used in the opening scene of the sci-fi blockbuster Prometheus.